JereKuusela/valheim-structure_tweaks/publish/README.md

 Install on all clients and on the server (modding [guide](https://youtu.be/L9ljm2eKLrk)).

-# Features
+# Config

-Each feature can be disabled from the config.

-- Objects with more than 1E19 health fully ignore any damage (status effects are not applied and damage numbers are not shown).
+- All objects can be scaled : Scaling works for every object.
+- Ignore damage when infinite health: Damage is fully ignored for objects with infinite health.
-- Objects with more than 1E19 health can't be deconstructed (execpt by the creator).
+- Protect pieces with infinite health: Pieces with infinite health can't be deconstructed (except by the creator).
-- Objects with more than 1E19 health ignore the structure support system.
+- Max support with infinite health: Pieces with infinite health have max structure support.
-- Pieces without creator won't be directly targeted by the enemies.
+- No enemy targeting when no creator: Enemies won't target neutral structures.
+- Override collision: Collision can be overridden (requires reloading the area).
+- Override effects: New area effects can be added.
+- Override falling: Object fall behavior can be overridden.
+- Override growth: Growth visual can be overridden.
-- Objects can be modified to be invisible.
+- Override interact: Interactability can be overridden.
-- Objects can be modified to remove interaction.
+- Override pickables: Pickable drops, respawn and amount can be overridden.
-- Objects can be modified to have no collision.
+- Override portal restrictions: Teleporting with restricted items can be overridden.
-- Portals can be modified to allow all items.
+- Override rendering: Rendering can be overridden (requires reloading the area).
-- Object visual wear can be overridden.
+- Override spawn points: Spawn point creature, respawn time, health and stars can be overridden.
-- Plant visual growth can be overridden.
+- Override wear: Wear visual can be overridden.
+- Command growth: Allow players to override growth for their own plants.
+- Command wear: Allow players to override wear for their own structures.
+- No spawn point suppression (one time): One time spawn points can't be suppressed with player base structures (even if configured to be respawning).
+- No spawn point suppression (respawning): Respawning spawn points can't be suppressed with player base structures (even if configured to be one time).
+This is off by default because it can affect vanilla game play.

 # Commands